How to save money on a Disneyworld vacation

 Little girls love to run around Disney in dresses of their favorite princess: Cinderella, Anna or Elsa from Frozen, or even Rapunzel.
 Plus, what’s better than meeting your favorite princess dressed like your favorite princess?!?

 But if you step into any gift shop at Disney World, you might be a little shocked to see a Cinderella dress will set you back $100!
-My Target has several different princess dresses for around $30.
+Amazon has several different princess dresses for around $30.

 You can also buy a few souvenir type toys and pack them with you.
 Then every day or few days, bring one out for them to play with.